How to set up an engaging editorial calendar

-Once you have a blog vision statement, you can get more specific about the content topics that you want to cover.
+Once you have a vision statement, you can get more specific about the content topics that you want to cover.
 On Atlassian's editorial team, we have an annual meeting to decide what topics we want to write about in a given year.
 Remember that although these topics tend to guide our content, they're also subject to change as new trends pop up.

 Develop a content plan

-You should now be in a place where you have a solid idea of what the look, feel, and goal of your blog will be.
+You should now be in a place where you have a solid idea of what the look, feel, and goal of your content will be.
 That means that it's time to dive into who's going to write for you, how often you're going to publish, and how you'll be keeping track of all your content.